SanjeevSaniel/Coursera/Using Python to Access Web Data/README.md

 # Using Python to Access Web Data

+1. Scraping HTML Data with BeautifulSoup
-Assignment: Following Links in HTML Using BeautifulSoup
+2. Assignment: Following Links in HTML Using BeautifulSoup